AsposeShowcase/QR_Code_Generator_by_Aspose.BarCode_for_Java/README.md

 # QR Code Generator by Aspose.BarCode for Java v1.0
 ---
-QR Code Generator by Aspose.BarCode for Java is a web application to generate various types of QR Code using [Aspose.BarCode for Java].
+QR Code Generator by Aspose.BarCode for Java is a web application to generate various types of QR Codes using [Aspose.BarCode for Java].

 [Aspose.BarCode for Java] is a robust and reliable barcode generation and recognition component, written in Java, it allows developers to quickly and easily add barcode generation and recognition functionality to their Java applications.
 It is available for the Java SE, Java EE and Java ME platforms.

-This application highlights commonly used features of [Aspose.BarCode for Java] and demonstrates how to use them to generate various types of QR Code including Text, Url, Email, Phone number, Contact (VCard), Event, Geolocation, Wifi  and SMS.
+This application highlights commonly used features of [Aspose.BarCode for Java] and demonstrates how to utilize them to generate various types of QR Codes including Text, Url, Email, Phone number, Contact (VCard), Event, Geolocation, Wifi and SMS.

 ![aspose-showcase-qrcodegen_png]

 # Highlights
-  - Spring MVC 4.0 RESTFul API base web application for QR code generation using [Aspose.BarCode for Java] library
+  - Spring MVC 4.0 RESTFul API based web application for QR Codes generation using [Aspose.BarCode for Java] library
-  - Mobile friendly [responsive and flat UI]  using Bootstrap 3+ , RequireJS, Backbone.js on top of restful APIs.
+  - Mobile friendly [responsive and flat UI]  using Bootstrap 3+ , RequireJS, Backbone.js on top of restful APIs
-  - Generate various types of (scan able) QR codes using of Aspose.BarCode for Java
+  - Generate various types of (scan-able) QR Codes using Aspose.BarCode for Java
    - URL
    - Text
    - Vcard